-- Test Valley Local Plan (2011-2029) revised January 2016. - Test Valley affordable Housing Supplementary Planning Document (SPD), this was adopted in 2010. - Hampshire Minerals and Waste Plan 2013. - Test Valley Access Plan Supplementary Planning Document, which was adopted by the Council on 16 September 2015. - The TVBC Test Valley Landscape Character Assessment (LCA) 2018. - Test Valley Green Infrastructure Strategy July 2014. - Over Wallop Village Design Statement 2004.

-TVBC has advised that the following policies are the relevant 'Strategic' Local Plan Policies that the NDP needs to conform with:
+Test Valley Local Plan (2011-2029) revised Adopted January 2016.
+Test Valley a Affordable Housing Supplementary Planning Document (SPD), this was adopted in 2010 2020.
+Hampshire Minerals and Waste Plan 2013.
+Test Valley Access Plan Supplementary Planning Document, which was adopted by the Council on 16 September 2015.
+The TVBC Test Valley Landscape Character Assessment (LCA) 2018.
+Test Valley Green Infrastructure Strategy July 2014.
+Over Wallop Village Design Statement 2004.
+TVBC has advised that the following policies are the relevant 'Strategic' Local Plan Policies that the e NDP needs to conform with: Policy COM1: Housing Provision 2011 - 2029.
+Hea duplic pation or disabours of data contained on this cheet is subject to the restrictions on the title mass of this document